MCDC Public Data Archive

 - mable09 — Master area block level equivalency file, 2009/2010

 - This is the database constructed in 2010 for use in the Geocorr 2000 web application.
-It is a distillation of the information contained in the geographic headers files from Summary File 1, 2000 census, with some augmentations based on more recent TIGER line files and various other geographic sources such as CBSA codes for counties.
-The Missouri datasets have some extra codes not available for the rest of the country.
-Most users will want to access these data using the Geocorr 2000 web application.
+It is a distillation of the information contained in the geographic headers files from Summary File 1, 2000 census, with some augmentations.

 - mable98 — Master area block level equivalency file, 1998

-- Similar to the mable2k/mable09 data collections, but this has older geographic codes.
+- Similar to the mable09 data collection, but this has older geographic codes.
 You can access these using the original 1990 version of Geocorr.

 - gazetteer — Census Bureau gazetteers